The verbal grenade I was tossed yesterday morning hit me with full force. I tried to counter with ninja mindfulness techniques.

 I went on to explain the particulars of the scene, the tone, the aggression, the surprise.

 And yes, I realized stress was wearing at me.
-The late nights and early mornings chipping away at my defenses.
+The late nights and early mornings chipping away at my defenses and my mental health.

 I also saw myself as others see me.